nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 TaskCrusher shows an error message <br>
 Use case resumes at step 2
 <br>
-#### Use case: manage overdue tasks and/or past events
+#### Use case: manage overdue tasks and past events

 **MSS**

-1. User requests to [display the active list](#list) with the option to list only overdue tasks and/or past events relative to the current time.
+1. User requests to [display the active list](#list) with the option to list only overdue tasks and past events relative to the current time.
+2. TaskCrusher displays the filtered list.
-2. For each item in the displayed list, user uses the index to request to mark it as `done`, or dismiss it.
-Multiple indices may be entered to process more than one items.
+3. For each item in the displayed list, user uses the index to request to mark it as `done`, or dismiss it.
+Multiple indexes may be entered to process more than one item at once.
-3. If the user chose to dismiss an item, TaskCrusher prompts the user to enter the reason for it.
+4. TaskCrusher prompts the user to enter the reason for dismissing an item, if the user chose to dismiss an item rather than mark as `done`.
-4. User enters the reason for dismissing a task/event.
-If user does not need to do so, user does nothing and proceeds.
+5. User enters the reason for dismissing a task/event.
+If user does not wish to do so, user enters nothing and proceeds.
-5. TaskCrusher moves the task/event from the active list to the expired list.
+6. TaskCrusher moves the task/event from the active list to the expired list.

 Use case ends

 **Extensions**

 2a.
-There are no overdue tasks or past events
+There are no overdue tasks or past events i.e. the filtered list is empty
 > Use case ends

 2b.
 User quits the process